 Miami, FL (May 12, 2016)—AmericanAirlines Arena may be best-known as the home of the Miami Heat NBA team, but it has a strong musical background, too, hosting major concerts and the Latin Grammy Awards.
-Helping to bolster the environment inside the venue, facility management recently outfitted its Xfinity East Plaza with a D.A.S. system.
+Helping to bolster the environment inside the venue, facility management recently outfitted its Xfinity East Plaza with a DAS Audio system.

-Dave Vickery, director of Broadcast Services, and Jorge Arronte, manager of Sound, are the two HEAT Group staffers tasked with designing, deploying, and overseeing the use of the various audio and video systems at AmericanAirlines Arena.
+Dave Vickery, director of broadcast services, and Jorge Arronte, manager of sound, are the two HEAT Group staffers tasked with designing, deploying, and overseeing the use of the various audio and video systems at AmericanAirlines Arena.

-The Xfinity East Plaza installation was completed in January and, since that time, both Arronte and Vickery report the D.A.S. equipment has been very well received.
+The Xfinity East Plaza installation was completed in January and, since that time, both Arronte and Vickery report the DAS equipment has been very well received.
 “Since its inauguration, we’ve used the system for everything from kids track acts and rock bands to Flo Rida concerts,” says Arronte.
 “Every time, I’m impressed with the clear, smooth sound I hear.
 I can’t imagine another choice for this job.”
 Vickery concurs, “We’ve only begun to experience the ability of our new loudspeaker setup.
-Our future plans continue with D.A.S., as we look to upgrade the main American Airlines Arena Bowl Speaker Arrays and the new Heat Café that will be under construction this summer, 2016.”
+Our future plans continue with DAS, as we look to upgrade the main American Airlines Arena Bowl Speaker Arrays and the new Heat Café that will be under construction this summer, 2016.”